 Outdoor composite shutters have a more realistic appearance than vinyl.
 They are solid with no seams and similar component sizes to genuine wood.
 Louvered shutters have the most pronounced deviation from the standard because there is no space between louvers.
 Banks of simulated slats are manufactured to have the appearance of individual louvers.
 Composite louvered shutters can look realistic in the right application, but should not be used on historic restoration homes.

 The solid material results in window shutters that weigh much more than the vinyl.
-This makes composite shutters a more sturdy option, but can be more difficult to install.
-The panels can be screwed directly to the structure or mounted with the included brackets.
-Composite shutters can be installed with functional exterior hardware for a more traditional appearance.
-However, they do only have one finished side and are not particularly attractive in the closed position.
-Hinged shutters can be beneficial for storm protection or privacy.
+This makes composite shutters a more sturdy option, but can be slightly more difficult to install.
+It is intended that composite shutters be secured directly to the structure with the included brackets.
+Composite shutters cannot be installed with functional exterior hardware.
+But dummy hardware can be added for a more traditional appearance.
+Both materials only have one finished side and are not attractive on the back.

 Composite does require slightly more maintenance than do vinyl shutters.
 Exterior shutters constructed using the Extira material are available unfinished, primed or factory painted.
 We strongly recommend ordering primed or fully painted shutters because professional application insures the best adhesion to this synthetic material.
 With minimal maintenance, composite shutters will remain viable for many years.

 The primary advantages of vinyl shutters are the low price and the speed which they can be obtained.
 They are by far the best bang for your buck in exterior home renovations, and can quickly make a significant home improvement.